-China's exports return to decline, import growth eases
+China exports shrink as Trump trade tensions loom

 The latest numbers mark a return to a long term downward trend amid tepid global demand.
 In November, China’s exports eked out a 0.1 percent expansion after shrinking for nine straight months.

-In a sign of soft domestic demand, imports rose 3.1 percent to $168.5 billion, slowing from a 6.7 percent rise the month before and leaving a trade surplus of $40.8 billion for the month.
+In a sign of lackluster domestic demand, imports rose 3.1 percent to $168.5 billion, slowing from a 6.7 percent rise the month before and leaving a trade surplus of $40.8 billion for the month.

 Most Read Stories